open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/deployment/azure-auth.md

 1. Azure Postgres or MySQL Cluster with auth enabled
 2. User on DB Cluster with authentication enabled

-# How to enable ADS RDS IAM Auth on postgresql
+# How to enable Azure Auth on postgresql

 Set the environment variables